Google Ads vs Facebook Ads!

 BUT to help you decide, which one is best for you and your business, ask yourself the following 5 questions:

 1. What is my goal: brand Awareness or sales?

 a.
-If you want to build brand awareness, Facebook ads is the best choice.
+If you want to grow your brand awareness, Facebook ads is the best choice.

 b.
 If sales, both Facebook ads and Google ads may prove profitable for you.